Rose-Sushma/Rose-Sushma/README.md

 - 👋 Hi, I’m @Rose-Sushma a Data Engineer.
 - 👀 I’m interested in playing with data using my strength SQL.
 A most sincere and hardworker.
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate with Teams while working remotely
+- 💞️ I’m looking to collaborate with new Teams
 - 📫 How to reach me ...@sushma.rose06@gmail.com or call me +91 7338601218

 <!---